 32. Director Ryan moved, seconded by Director Kemmerer, to pull Director Zygielbaum’s motion to change By-Law 31 from the table.
 With no opposition, the Motion returned to the table.

-After additional discussion, Director McIntyre called the question, seconded by Director Norris, The Motion CARRIED 13-2.
+After additional discussion, Director McIntyre called the question, seconded by Director Norris, The Motion CARRIED 13 Aye, 2 No.

-Modification of By-Laws required a roll call vote.
+A roll call vote was requested.
 The Directors voted accordingly:

 Director Famiglio - No